charlesm93/charlesm93.github.io/_pages/bio.md

 author_profile: yes
 ---

-Starting in August 2025, I will be an assistant professor of statistics at the [University of British Columbia](https://www.stat.ubc.ca/) in Vancouver.
+Since August 2025, I'm an assistant professor of statistics at the [University of British Columbia](https://www.stat.ubc.ca/) in Vancouver.

-I was borned and raised in Paris, France.
+I was born and raised in Paris, France.
 My high-school degree was in Science, with a specialty in Mathematics.

 I then moved to the U.S and studied Physics at Yale University.